University High School (Orlando, Florida): Band

 The University Band is recognized as one of the premier band programs in the state.
 The wind ensemble, symphonic band, big band, jazz ensemble, and marching band are all rated "superior" ensembles by the Florida Bandmasters' Association, and the program has earned the Otto J. Kraushaar Award, FBA's highest honor, six times.

 The marching band is a three-time FMBC finalist, two-time BOA regional finalist, and has given numerous high-profile performances, including the National Cherry Blossom Festival Parade in Washington, D.C.
 (1995 and 2001), Macy's Thanksgiving Day Parade in New York City (1995), Tournament of Roses Parade in Pasadena, California (1998), Saint Patrick's Day Parade in Chicago, Illinois (2013), NATO Parade of Nations in Norfolk, Virginia (2015), and Saint Patrick's Day Parade in Savannah, Georgia in 2017.

 The University Marching Band entering the Citrus Bowl in Orlando, Florida.

 The indoor percussion ensemble (formerly known as the University Percussion Syndicate) has a number of FFCC and WGI championship titles, was the Scholastic A Bronze Medalist at the 2001 WGI World Championships, and placed fourth in 2009.

-Recent field shows by the marching band include "One City Block" (2005), "There And Back Again" (2006), "Almost Yesterday" (2007), "The Enigma" (2008), "An Inconvenient Truth" (2009), "Through the Mind of a Child" (2010), "Reflections" (2011), "Ballet Méchanique" (2012), "Danzón Universitas" (2013), "Pandora's Box" (2014), "The Ring Cycle" (2015), "Je Suis" (2016), "Let There Be Light" (2017), "No Part Of Easy" (2018), "Out of the Silent Planet" (2019), and "The Glass Cage" (2021).
+Recent field shows by the marching band include "Out of the Silent Planet" (2019).

 An FMBC regional competition called the "University Classic" has been hosted by the band annually in October since 2004.

 Dance

 University has a new dance program that began the 2018–2019 school year.
 This program is now part of the Performing Fine Arts Magnet.
 Although being relatively new, the program has managed to perform multiple shows.
 This school year (2020–21) the University Dance Program put on in the Winter season, "On The Front Line", and in the Spring season, "Follow Our Lead".

-Although this program is new, there have been other dance programs at UHS in the past.

-Sabor Latino was a student-directed Latin dance team that participated in the Orlando Latin Dance Expo.
-Sabor Latino was directed by Giovanni Nieves along with several team captains (Valerie Kerr 08–09, Julissa Henry 09–10, Frankie Agosto 10–11, Juan Medina ‘11, Kenneth Shuga ‘11).
-SL performed at every Hispanic Heritage Month at the school bell tower, and also participated in many charity events.
+Although this program is new, there have been other dance programs at UHS in the past: Sabor Latino was a student-directed Latin dance team that participated in the Orlando Latin Dance Expo.
 Sabor Latino lasted through graduating classes of 2007–2011.